 Where can rashes be seen on the body?

-Rash around the mouth from teething, teething rash on face, teething mouth rash is quite common because those are the areas where the drool is most concentrated.
+Rash around the mouth from teething, teething rash on the face, teething mouth rash is quite common because those are the areas where the drool is most concentrated.

 Among the most common areas where a rash can be seen include the following.